 Guidance for RDTs

 A guidance document has been developed to assist RDTs in making the appropriate considerations for returning to practice.
-Keep in mind that this guidance should be read in conjunction with the College’s Standards and Practice Advisories, particularly the Infection Prevention and Control Standard.
+Keep in mind that this guidance should be read in conjunction the Infection Prevention and Control Standard and the College’s Standards and Practice Advisories.
 We thank our stakeholders who shared their input with us to shape this document

 Frequently Asked Questions